umbraco/UmbracoDocs/marketplace-and-integrations/integrations/emerchantpay-with-umbraco-forms.md.md

 ### Working with the Umbraco Forms - emerchantpay integration

-To use it you will need to attach the _emerchantpay Gateway_ to a form and map the _Amount_, _Currency_, _Number of Items_, _Record Status_, _Record Payment Unique ID_ and _Consumer Details_ with matching form fields, then configure the event handlers for payment successfully processed, failed or cancelled.
+To use it you will need to attach the _emerchantpay Gateway_ workflow to a form.
+Then map the _Amount_, _Currency_, _Number of Items_, _Record Status_, _Record Payment Unique ID_ and _Consumer Details_ with matching form fields.
+Finally, configure the event handlers for payment successfully processed, failed or cancelled.

+A consumer has the following properties available that can be mapped against form fields:

+* Email
+* FirstName
+* LastName
+* Address1
+* Address2
+* ZipCode
+* City
+* State
+* Country
+* Phone

 When a form is submitted on the website, the workflow will execute and based on it's settings, two data payloads will be sent to emerchantpay for creating or retrieving the details of a consumer, and for creating a payment.

 The response for the second request will provide the URL for the hosted payment page, and the user will the redirected there.

 On completing the payment the emerchantpay API will return the user to the page provided in matching event handler of the workflow.